Questions to Ask Before Buying a Home | Reading the Story Behind a Sale

 What fixtures and fittings stay with the house when you buy it in South Africa?

-In South African property law, fixtures are items permanently attached to the property and are included in the sale unless specifically excluded in the contract.
-This includes built-in cupboards, light fittings, fitted stoves, geysers, ceiling fans, and garden plants rooted in the ground.
-Items that are loose or moveable, such as curtains, free-standing appliances, and furniture, are excluded unless specifically listed as inclusions.
-Disputes arise most often over items in a grey area: mounted TVs, solar panels, pool equipment, and garden statues.
-The safest approach is to list every item you expect to remain in writing in the Offer to Purchase before you sign.
-Once the OTP is signed, removing an included item constitutes a breach of contract.
+In South African property law, fixtures are items permanently attached to the property, and they are included in the sale unless the contract specifically excludes them.
+That covers built-in cupboards, light fittings, fitted stoves, geysers, ceiling fans, and plants rooted in the ground.
+Loose or moveable items, such as curtains, free-standing appliances, and furniture, are excluded unless they are specifically listed as inclusions.
+The disputes almost always happen in the grey area: mounted TVs, solar panels, pool equipment, and garden statues, where reasonable people disagree about what counts as attached.
+The safe approach is to list every item you expect to remain, in writing, in the Offer to Purchase before you sign.
+Once the OTP is signed, removing an included item is a breach of contract.
+It costs nothing to be specific up front, and it saves a great deal of frustration on moving day when you find out what has and hasn't been left behind.

 Can a seller refuse to answer questions about a property?